FAQ: What do you do for health insurance?

 Since I usually go back to the States once or twice a year, I like these plans because they both include an option for “home country” coverage for a certain amount of time per year.
 The insane cost of medical care in the U.S. was prime motivation to be sure I would be covered during my time in the U.S., even if it was a high-deductible plan.

-When I didn’t have other coverage, I took out insurance with World Nomads for trips back to the U.S. If you’re a permanent resident of the U.S., though, it’s only valid if you’re more than 100 miles from your “main place of residence.”
+When I didn’t have other coverage, I took out insurance with World Nomads for trips back to the U.S. If you’re a permanent resident of the U.S., double-check the coverage for trips to the U.S.; I believe it is only valid if you’re more than 100 miles from your “main place of residence.”

 Since 2007 I’ve spent most of my time in Buenos Aires, where it isn’t outrageously expensive to pay for decent medical coverage out of pocket (and there are also free public hospitals), so I have used the free hospital or paid for the occasional doctor’s visit myself because the travel-medical plans are high deductible.

 Just last month I finally decided to get local insurance, which is a refreshing breath of fresh air compared to all of the other plans I’ve had—it covers nearly everything, has no deductible at all, and there are no maximums on how much they’ll pay out if needed.
-It has a low level of international coverage, though, so I will probably need to supplement that when I next travel to the States.
+It has a low level of international coverage, though, so when I go abroad I often supplement with a short-term plan from World Nomads.

 Once Roberto (who’s Argentine) and I get married next year, I’ll be able to get on his insurance for free, but we’ll likely have to come up with some creative international solutions once we hit the road again.